 With equal doses of humor, candor and hustle, Jeff works hard to help guide his companies through the most critical early stages.
 Jeff is often the first large check, as well as the longest relationship, for the founding team.

-His current investments include Vidyard, Molekule, Shippo and Front.
-He is a board director at Loft Orbital, Arch Systems, Scroll, Messari, Menten AI, Groove, and a couple of still-stealth startups.
+His current investments include ClassDojo, Vidyard, Molekule, Shippo, Front and MakersPlace.
+He is a board director at Loft Orbital, Arch Systems, Messari, Menten AI, Groove, and a few still-stealth startups.